You’re hired — Now what?

 (Summer, Fall or Spring) term and would like to receive the 6-A Fellowship in lieu of salary.”

-Yes and no. Additional tuition is not charged for the required summer session registrations for undergraduate students, but reduced tuition is due for non-Draper and non-Lincoln Laboratory 6-A graduate students during summer and regular academic year term work assignments.
-Non-Draper and non-Lincoln Laboratory 6-A Core Partners generally offer financial assistance to 6-A graduate students through the 6-A Fellowship Program, while Draper and Lincoln Laboratories generally offer regular MIT Research Assistantships.
+Yes and no. Additional tuition is charged at a reduced rate for the required summer session registrations for undergraduate students, if academic credit is required.
+Reduced tuition is due for non-Lincoln Laboratory 6-A graduate students during summer and regular academic year term work assignments.
+Non-Lincoln Laboratory 6-A Core Partners generally offer financial assistance to 6-A graduate students through the 6-A Fellowship Program, while Lincoln Laboratory generally offers regular MIT Research Assistantships.

 Keep in mind, 6-A undergraduate students generally still pay the regular two semester academic year MIT tuition.